 What should I expect?

-- It’s normal to feel a little at first.
+- It’s normal to feel a little awkward or nervous at first.
 Psychologists have experience setting the tone and getting things started.
 I am trained to guide each session in effective ways to help you get closer to your goals.

 - Sitting face to face with you, I may start off by acknowledging the courage it takes to start psychotherapy.
 I may also go over logistical matters, such as fees, how to make or cancel an appointment, and confidentiality.
 We then may shift into discussing demographic information and your background.